jennomics/WorkflowPaper/Data Submission.md

 (ensure no errors were generated by opening the errorsummary.val file and making sure it is blank, or listing the directory contents ($ ls –lh) to ensure it has zero bytes)

+Once these files are created, submission is similar to that for contigs.
+However, you will have to specify that you are using **????????** and to upload the .agp file in addition to the .sqn file.

 **Submitting Raw Reads to ENA/SRA**